Virtual-Coffee/bot-meetingplace-events/README.md

 ```
 heroku open
 ```
+> :pencil: This results in an `bundler: command not found: rackup` error.
+We will not be running rackup, instead we will be setting up scheduler to run rake tasks.

 See the logs

 ```
 heroku logs --tail
 ```

-> :pencil: This results in an `bundler: command not found: rackup` error

 ### Set up slack